The Struggle of Parenting Teenagers: Part Two

 A trained mental health professional can help your teen understand ADHD and equip him or her with the necessary skills to cope with the challenges created by his or her symptoms.

-If you are interested in learning more about ADHD symptoms in teens or would like to set up an appointment to meet with a faith-based counselor specializing in teenage ADHD please give us a call.
+If you’re interested in learning more about ADHD symptoms in teens or would like to set up an appointment with a faith-based counselor specializing in teenage ADHD, please contact the Christian counselors at Huntington Beach Christian Counseling today.

 References: